-An inventory of missing information (data gaps) was developed using a conceptual model for the river that considered potential sources and source pathways.
-This model covered the river from its origin at the outlet of Lake Coeur d’Alene to Nine Mile Dam, below the Spokane urban area.
-Four main data gaps were identified:
+An inventory of missing information (data gaps) has been developed using a conceptual model for the river.
+This model considered potential sources and source pathways and covered the river from its origin at the outlet of Lake Coeur d’Alene to Nine Mile Dam, below the Spokane urban area.
+Four main data gaps have been formally identified:

 The magnitude of true sources contributing to stormwater loads

-The sources between the outlet of Lake Coeur d’Alene and the Idaho/Washington state line
+Sources between the outlet of Lake Coeur d’Alene and the Idaho/Washington State Line

 Loading from atmospheric sources